Amex Bluebird Stands as the Better American Express Prepaid Option

 Verdict: American Express Bluebird is Better

-For the better all-around prepaid option, Amex Bluebird is the way to go.
+For the better all-around prepaid option, American Express Bluebird is the way to go.
 There's no monthly fee and you have the ability to write paper checks - much like a checking account.

-With Amex Bluebird behaving so much like a regular checking account, Amex Serve has trouble competing with it.
+With American Express Bluebird behaving so much like a regular checking account, American Express Serve® has trouble competing with it.